German couple take refuge on boat to escape lava from volcano in La Palma

 A few hours later, they were forced out of the rented house with its vineyard and terrace overlooking the sea and had to leave most of their belongings behind.

 “Fortunately, we still had the boat… And since then we’ve lived on this boat.
-It’s small, but it’s fine,” said Doelz, who is retired.
+It’s small, but okay,” said Doelz, who is retired.

 Lava streams devastated more than 600 hectares of land and destroyed some 1,600 structures in La Palma.
 About 6,000 people have been evacuated from their homes on the island, which has about 83,000 inhabitants.